paceuniversity/cs389f2022team5/Sprint1Scrums.md

 2. What will I do until the next Scrum?
     **Leanna** - Update SprintPlanning.md, Update ReadMe.md, Update Scrum for this meeting, GitHub project/Kanban, Clone repo and make branch.
 Start tasks.
     **CJ** - Update Scrum for this meeting, Create Android Studio project, Push to repo and make branch, commit.
 Create a framework, start tasks and implementing the US.
+May have to purchase google maps API key.

 3. What obstacles are impeding my progress?
     **Leanna** - It is the start of implementing the project, so it is dificult to figure out how to begin and to orgnize the workflow.
 I don't have much experience with Android Studio and GitHub so it may take longer to accomplish tasks.
-    **CJ** -
+    **CJ** - I need to refresh my mind and become more comfortable with Android studio.